Maple Leafs' Tavares taken off on stretcher after collision - WHIZ News

 Tavares crashed into Montreal’s Ben Chiarot 10:29 into the first period and was hit in the head by Corey Perry’s knee as he fell.
 Trainers and doctors from both teams rushed to the ice and attended to the 30-year-old forward before he was taken away, encouraging him to stay on the ice as he struggled to get up.

-Tavares gave a thumbs-up as he left on a stretcher.
+Tavares gave a thumbs-up as he left on a stretcher, and was later taken to a hospital.
 Toronto newcomer Nick Foligno then fought Perry immediately after the faceoff resuming play.

 Tavares had 50 points on 19 goals and 31 assists during the shortened, 56-game season.
 Tavares was playing his 907th NHL game, the first 693 of which were with the New York Islanders.